Skip to content

 (20 credit points)

-Gain a thorough and detailed knowledge of the identification and taxonomy of plant species, including the methods used to map habitats such as Phase 1 surveys.
-Examine the role of consultant ecologists and the consultancy process, including project management, client liaison, legislation, mitigation and reporting.
+Gain a thorough and detailed knowledge of the ecological consultancy process, including relevant legislation, the ecological impact assessment process, and mitigation considerations.
+You will discuss the role of consultant ecologists and the consultancy process; including project management, client liaison, legislation, mitigation and reporting.

 Protected Species Surveying